-A good layout is essential for untangling and understanding any network.
-We offer eight different graph layouts, each designed to highlight different aspects of your data.
+A good graph layout is essential for untangling and understanding any network.
+We offer many different layouts, each designed to highlight different aspects of your data.
 They’ve been carefully optimized to ensure consistency, performance and clarity.

 This layout has been designed to push highly-connected nodes into the center, and force the less connected nodes into the periphery, so nodes are arranged in a circular shape.

 This results in an attractive ‘lens’ view allowing users to find well-connected nodes more quickly.
 It’s a particularly efficient way to view large networks.